UofT-DSI/applying_statistical_concepts/06-instructors/lesson_slides/2-linear-regression.md

 ---

+# Breakout Room: What do you think the Hypothesis Test is?

+---

 # Hypothesis Tests on the Coefficients

 Once we have the standard errors, we can perform a hypothesis test on the coefficients to determine whether there is a relationship between $X$ and $Y$.